Maaz-lincoln/Cloud-Development-Assessment-1/frontend/README.md

 1: Go to the frontend directory

-2: Run Command ( npm install ) on terminal for installing required packages
+2: Run Command ( npm install --force ) on terminal for installing required packages

 3: Run Command ( npm run dev ) on ternminal for running the frontend code in dev mode